aws-samples/serverless-ai-workshop/Lab 1 - Lambda and SciKit Learn Inference/README.md

 	- Navigate to IAM in the AWS Console.
 From the left navigation click on "Roles".
 Click on "Create Role".
 	- From the list of AWS Services choose: Lambda.
 Click on Next:Permissions.
-	- Use the search box to add ```S3FullAccess```, and ```AmazonSageMakerFullAccess``` individually.
+	- Use the search box to add ```LambdaFullAccess```, ```S3FullAccess```, and ```AmazonSageMakerFullAccess``` individually.
 You do this by searching, clicking on the on the checkbox, searching again, and selecting the next policy.
 Note that this is a highly permissive configuration that should not be used in production.
 It is only intended to facilitate learning in this workshop.
 	- After you have added all 3 policies click on Next:Tags, and then Next:Review.
 	- For Role Name use Lambda_ServerlessWorkshop_Role.
 	- Click on Create role.